 Company: IFM Investors

-Category: Real World Impact Initiative of the Year (shortlisted)
+Category: Active Ownership Project of the Year (shortlisted)

 In the spirit of showcasing leadership and raising standards of responsible investment among all our signatories, we are pleased to publish case studies of all the winning and shortlisted entries for the PRI Awards 2019.